Interplay between time and energy in bosonic noisy quantum metrology: Hamiltonian parameter estimation

 We start with the problem of frequency estimation, i.e. the Hamiltonian is given as:

 and $\omega$ is the parameter to be estimated.
 The bound \eqref{eq:main} reads (see App. \ref{app:calculations} for derivation):

 so it scales linearly with the number of photons.
-Note, that the bound on the mean number of photons solely does not impose any bound on its variance, so without additional assumption we cannot say anything about the characteristic time of transition $\tau$.
+Note that, for arbitrary states, the mean number of photons does not impose any bound on the variance, which appears in the quadratic bound~\eqref{eq:quadratic}, so without additional assumptions we cannot conclude anything about the characteristic transition time $\tau$.
 However, restricting to Gaussian states we have $\Delta^2 N\leq 2N(N+1)$, and then:

 To understand it better, consider an input state to be a vacuum squeezed along the $x$ axis, shifted along the $p$ axis $\mathcal D(i\alpha)S(r)\ket{0}$, where $\mathcal D$ and $S$ are the displacement and squeezing operators, so the initial number of photons is $N=\alpha^2+\sinh^2 r$, with $\alpha \in \mathbb{R}$.
 Without loss of generality, we may assume that we work around the point $\omega\approx 0$ (otherwise we rotate the frame of reference).
-After rotating for a time $t$, one performs homodyne detection in direction $\hat x=a+a^\dagger$.
-As:
+After rotating for a time $t$, one performs homodyne detection of the observable $\hat x=a+a^\dagger$, which leads to: